GriffithUniLibrary/redcap-intro/docs/reports-export/index.md

 title: Reports and data export
 layout: default
 has_children: true
+---

+## Running reports and exporting your data

-description: REDCap provides several built-in reports and allows you to make your own.
+REDCap provides several built-in reports and allows you to make your own.
 It also allows you to export your data to most major statistical packages.
----
+{:. .highlight }

-### Review reports
+## Review reports

 {% capture basicreport %}